DominicBurkart/leoronic/readme.txt

     it'll deal with where to run what.

   - Fault Tolerance.
-    Leoronic's central features are tolerant to network failures.
+    Leoronic's central features are comparably tolerant to network failures.
     Even if every other computer disconnects from Leoronic, it will still go through the cluster's incomplete tasks until there are no remaining machines or all the tasks that the remaining machines are capable of doing are done.

 Assumptions: